-You’ve probably seen lots of feminine care products lately like scented sprays, fragrance soaps and douches that claim they’ll make your vagina better-smelling, cleaner and healthier.
+You’ve probably seen lots of vaginal hygiene products lately like scented sprays, fragrance soaps and douches that claim they’ll make your vagina better-smelling, cleaner and healthier.
 While these products may seem appealing, the truth is they aren’t necessary and can actually contribute to problems like vaginal infections.

 The Vagina is Self-Cleaning & Self-Balancing